sillitoe/ipmi-check-temperature/README.md

 ## Run

 This script is intended to be run in the root crontab.
-It will direct all info messages (and above) to STDOUT and all warnings (and above) to STDERR, so a typical usage might look like:
+It will direct all info messages (and above) to STDOUT and all warnings (and above) to STDERR, so a typical cron entry might look like:

 ```
 */5 * * * * /usr/bin/python3 ipmi-check-temperature.py --maxtemp 25 --email name1@server.com >> /dev/null